I am feeling controversial, so let me start by saying that Nigerian Jollof rice is and always will be the best as far as rice goes.

 - Add seasoning cube, salt, curry powder, thyme, and liquid smoke to the sauce.
 Stir to combine.
 Add 3 cups of stock and stir in a circular motion once.
 Add the rice, stir ONCE in a steady stream.
 Cover the pot with aluminum foil and then with the lid.
 Lower heat to medium-low and cook for 20 minutes.

 - Check for doneness and adjust the taste.
 Add basil, the thinly sliced onion, a teaspoon of liquid smoke, and tomato.
 Stir completely and simmer for 2-3 minutes.
 Remove and discard the bay leaves.
+Add the butter, and fluff with a fork.
 Remove from heat and serve.